 Drones with cameras are proving extremely useful for tradies where access is an issue to assess a job, which can help improve quoting times

 Drones are increasingly being utilised by sparkies to inspect hard to reach areas, which provides obvious safety benefits and real-time data.

 It’s important to make sure you adhere to the Civil Aviation Safety Authority (CASA) regulations, including registration requirements.

 Virtual reality is predicted to have a huge impact on tradies and the construction sector in the next few years, with the technology already utilised by some sectors of the architectural and job planning area.

 This technology will enable tradies to show clients what a finished job will look like, with virtual walk-throughs helping tradies to get a quote across the line.

 Other tools include training organisation TradiePad, which assesses a tradie business, current workflows and future aspirations, and recommends apps to revolutionise the way tradies work.
 From sole traders to large companies, it helps construction, trades and service businesses reach their potential.

 Want to enhance your operations with great tech?
-Build from the ground up with powerful accounting software like MYOB Essentials.
+Build from the ground up with powerful accounting software like MYOB.
 Start your FREE 30-day trial today.